 “Miss Hjördis Genberg, one of Stockholm’s most famous fashion models,” one newspaper enthused in January 1945, “has become engaged to Lieutenant Carl Gustaf Tersmeden.
 Lieutenant Tersmeden is a well-known sailor and owner of the large yacht Symfoni.”

 “With me, when things are going well, they go very well,” Hjördis later wrote, “and when they’re bad, it’s one disaster after another.
-Now I found myself in a peak period of my life, but I was still completely stunned when Mrs Pauline Brunius, then head of the Royal Dramatic Theater, called me and asked for a meeting.”
+Now I found myself in a peak period of my life, but I was still completely stunned when Mrs Pauline Brunius, then head of the Royal Dramatic Theatre, called me and asked for a meeting.”

-“He understood my views, understood how excited and grateful I was over the offer, and understood that in every person, even a young girl who is a leading model and engaged to an appropriate young man, whom she also loves, there is a desire to do something with her life.
+“He understood my views, understood how excited and grateful I was over the offer, and understood that in every person, even a young girl who is a leading model and engaged to an appropriate young man [Captain Modest], whom she also loves, there is a desire to do something with her life.
 I mean something big and demanding, something that of course can fail, but that can also lead to success and a career.
 All of this he understood.”

 Leaving the country

-In 1955, Hollywood gossip columnist Louella Parsons reported that Hjördis had studied dramatics, but never put her training to use.
+In 1955, Hollywood gossip columnist Louella Parsons reported that Hjördis had studied dramatics but never put her training to use.
 This suggests that Hjördis may have taken her first steps towards an acting career before Carl Gustaf brought it to a halt.

-A final (uncredited) movie appearance followed in September, with Hjördis playing an officer’s wife in ‘Brita i grosshandlarhuset’ (‘Brita in the Merchant’s House’ or ‘The Maid’).
-Filming was completed on 28th November, but Hjördis was not in Sweden for the premiere in February 1946.
+A final (uncredited) movie appearance followed in September, with Hjördis playing a guards officer’s wife in ‘Brita i grosshandlarhuset’ (‘Brita in the Merchant’s House’ or ‘The Maid’).
+The story would have had resonance with Hjördis.